amikos-tech/chroma-cookbook/docs/strategies/systemd-service.md

 You can run Chroma as a systemd service which wil allow you to automatically start Chroma on boot and restart it if it crashes.

+## Docker Compose

+The following is an examples systemd service for running Chroma using Docker Compose.

 Create a file `/etc/systemd/system/chroma.service` with the following content:

 !!! note "Example assumptions"